 One significant difference between a bear market and a market correction is the extent to which prices fall.
 Bear markets occur when share prices drop by 20% or more, whereas corrections typically involve price drops of about 10%.

 Furthermore, market corrections tend to last less than two months, whereas bear markets last two months or longer.

 Examples of bear markets in Australia

-But the COVID-19-induced bear market of 2020 isn’t the only (or the sharpest) sell-off the Australian share market has experienced.
+But this isn't the only (or the sharpest) sell-off the Australian share market has experienced.

-The global financial crisis (GFC), sparked by a cratering housing market and credit crunch in the US, saw the All Ords fall by 55% over 14 months, from its peak in November 2007 to its bottom in early March of 2009.
+The global financial crisis (GFC), sparked by a cratering housing market and credit crunch in the US, saw the All Ords fall by 55% over 14 months, from its peak in November 2007 to its bottom in early March 2009.

 Other examples include the Wall Street Crash of 1929, which sparked the Great Depression, and the bear market that followed the dot-com bubble collapse in the 2000s, which saw the All Ords lose 21% of its value between March 2002 and March 2003.

 Another occurred back in the 1970s in response to the quadrupling of oil prices by the Organization of the Petroleum Exporting Countries (OPEC), which prompted a US recession.
 That bear market lasted for 19 months (from February 1973 to October 1974) and saw the All Ords plummet a whopping 58%.